Myanmar English: Parliamentary era (1948–1962)

-On 1 June 1950, a new education policy was implemented to replace Burmese as the medium of instruction at all state schools, although universities, which continued to use English as the medium of instruction, were unaffected.
-English became taught as a second language beginning in the Fifth Standard.
-Until 1965, English was the language of instruction at Burmese universities.
+On 1 June 1950, a new education policy was implemented to replace English as the medium of instruction in all state schools, although universities, which continued to use English as the medium of instruction, were unaffected.
+Henceforth, English was taught as a second language only from the Fifth Standard.
+English remained the language of instruction at Burmese universities until 1965, especially in fields like medicine, science, and technology, due to a lack of Burmese-language resources.